dancher00/404/README.md

-# Test task from Sber Robotics Lab
+# Test task from 404

 ## Actuator Network